Chart Color Schemes

 Employment

-Labrador has a skilled workforce with significant representation in essential services sectors.
-The unemployment rate was 6.5% as of the past year, with an estimated employment growth of 2.5%.
+Labrador has a skilled workforce with essential services sectors well-represented.
+As of September 2025, the unemployment rate is 6.8%, with an estimated employment growth of 2.4% over the past year.

-As of June 2025, 9899 residents were employed while the unemployment rate stood at 2.6%, above Rest of Qld's rate of 3.9%.
-Workforce participation was somewhat below standard at 54.9% compared to Rest of Qld's 59.1%.
-Key industries of employment among residents were health care & social assistance, accommodation & food, and retail trade.
-The area showed strong specialization in accommodation & food with an employment share of 1.3 times the regional level.
+There are 9,806 residents in work, and the unemployment rate is 2.7% higher than Rest of Qld's rate of 4.1%.
+Workforce participation is at 54.9%, compared to Rest of Qld's 59.1%.
+Key industries of employment among residents are health care & social assistance, accommodation & food, and retail trade.
+The area has a particularly strong specialization in accommodation & food, with an employment share of 1.3 times the regional level.

-Agriculture, forestry & fishing had limited presence with 0.4% employment compared to 4.5% regionally.
-Over the 12 months to June 2025, employment increased by 2.5% while labour force increased by 2.0%, causing the unemployment rate to fall by 0.4 percentage points.
-This contrasted with Rest of Qld where employment grew by 1.8%, labour force expanded by 2.0%, and unemployment rose by 0.2 percentage points.
-State-level data to Sep-25 showed QLD employment contracted by 0.23% (losing 8070 jobs), with the state unemployment rate at 4.2%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 estimated national employment would expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Labrador's employment mix suggested local growth of approximately 6.6%% over five years and 13.8% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+Agriculture, forestry & fishing has limited presence, with only 0.4% employment compared to the regional average of 4.5%.
+Over the 12 months to September 2025, employment increased by 2.4%, while labour force increased by 2.2%, causing the unemployment rate to fall by 0.2 percentage points.
+In comparison, Rest of Qld saw employment grow by 1.7% and unemployment rise by 0.3 percentage points.
+State-level data from 25-Nov shows Queensland's employment contracted by 0.01%, with a state unemployment rate of 4.2%.
+National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Labrador's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment